darbinreyes/subparprogrammer/C/KnR/knr_C_review.md

 >Functions themselves are always external, because C does not allow functions to be defined inside other functions.

-The name of an external always references the same storage, even if the name is referenced from a function that was compiled seperately.
+The name of an external always references the same storage, even if the name is referenced from a function that was compiled separately.

 But, there is a mechanism for making things "visible only within a single source file."
 Probably the "static" keyword.